MatisseBE/DB-Advanced/readme.md

 `pip3 install pymongo`

+`pip3 install redis`

 Navigate to the folder in which you have saved the scraper using the 'cd' command and execute the following code:

 `python3 bitcoinminer.py`

+Then, for each update, execute:

+`python3 contactredis.py`

 ## Install MongoDB